craic/pi_power/README.md

 ![Breadboard Photo](/images/breadboard_photo.jpg)

-The breadboard layout was created to make the circuit easy to understand (you may argue whether or not I succeeded in that!).
+The breadboard layout was created to make the circuit easy to understand (you may argue whether or not I succeeded...).
 One consequence of that is that a number of the jumper wires are relatively long, compared to a compact circuit board.
 This may have a couple of unwanted side effects.